airshipit/airshipctl/docs/source/architecture.md

    instance that `airshipctl` can communicate with for subsequent steps.
 This ephemeral host provides a foothold in the target environment so we can follow the standard cluster-api bootstrap flow.
-6. Run `airshipctl phase apply initinfra` to bootstrap the new ephemeral cluster with enough of the chosen cluster-api provider components to provision the target cluster.
+6. Run `airshipctl phase run initinfra-ephemeral` to bootstrap the new ephemeral cluster with enough of the chosen cluster-api provider components to provision the target cluster.
 7. Run `airshipctl clusterctl` to use the ephemeral Kubernetes host to provision